 The Research Division of the Department of Anesthesiology conducts a broad range of epidemiological, clinical and basic science research.
-Clinical and basic scientists closely collaborate in translational research in a wide array of research activities including (1) health services policy and outcomes research; (2) pharmacogenetics of cognitive dysfunction; (3) pharmacogenetics of pre-term labor, labor pain and labor progression; (4) anesthetic effects on pediatric neurocognitive development; (5) anesthetic effects on Alzheimer-related proteins; (6) mechanisms of protection for ischemia-reperfusion injury of kidney and liver; (7) clinical biomarkers of perioperative organ injury (brain, heart, liver, kidney); (8) ion channel electrophysiology; (9) neuronal mechanisms of narcotic analgesia, tolerance and addiction; (10) cellular signaling mechanisms of airway, vascular and uterine smooth muscle function; (11) intra-arterial delivery of therapeutics to the brain; (12) modulation of clinical inflammatory pain via nicotinic acetylcholine receptors; (13) alcohol effects on GABAA signaling and glial cell gene expression; (14) perioperative cognitive dysfunction; (15) efficacy of transcutaneous electrical nerve stimulation in chronic pain; (16) electronic medical data acquisition and medical informatics.
+Clinical and basic scientists closely collaborate in translational research in a wide array of research activities including (1) health services policy and outcomes research; (2) pharmacogenetics of cognitive dysfunction; (3) pharmacogenetics of pre-term labor, labor pain and labor progression; (4) anesthetic effects on pediatric neurocognitive development; (5) anesthetic effects on Alzheimer-related proteins; (6) mechanisms of protection for ischemia-reperfusion injury of kidney and liver; (7) clinical biomarkers of perioperative organ injury (brain, heart, liver, kidney); (8) ion channel electrophysiology; (9) neuronal mechanisms of narcotic analgesia, tolerance and addiction; (10) cellular signaling mechanisms of airway, vascular and uterine smooth muscle function; (11) lung injury, remodeling and fibrosis (12) intra-arterial delivery of therapeutics to the brain; (13) modulation of clinical inflammatory pain via nicotinic acetylcholine receptors; (14) alcohol effects on GABAA signaling and glial cell gene expression; (15) perioperative cognitive dysfunction; (16) efficacy of transcutaneous electrical nerve stimulation in chronic pain; (17) electronic medical data acquisition and medical informatics.

 Clinical research studies include patients in the operating rooms, neuroradiology suites, intensive care units and pain clinic.
 State-of-the-art laboratory facilities allow for studies ranging from whole animal physiology to subcelluar molecular studies.